gevent/gevent/doc/intro.rst

     >>> g.dead
     True

-The :exc:`GreenletExit` exception and its subclasses are handled differently then other exceptions.
+The :exc:`GreenletExit` exception and its subclasses are handled differently than other exceptions.
 Raising :exc:`GreenletExit` is not considered an exceptional situation, so the traceback is not printed.
-The :exc:`GreenletExit` is returned by :meth:`get <Greenlet.get>` as if it was returned by the greenlet, not raised.
+The :exc:`GreenletExit` is returned by :meth:`get <Greenlet.get>` as if it were returned by the greenlet, not raised.

-The :meth:`kill <Greenlet.kill>` method can accept an exception to raise:
+The :meth:`kill <Greenlet.kill>` method can accept a custom exception to be raised:

     >>> g = MyNoopGreenlet.spawn(5) # spawn() creates a Greenlet and starts it
     >>> g.kill(Exception("A time to kill"))